smash-transport/smash-vhlle-hybrid/docs/user/predefined_configs.md

 # The predefined configuration files

 ## Configuring the collision setups
-There are several complete handler configuration files prepared for the user to run the hybrid handler in its entirety for different collision systems and energies.
+There are several complete handler configuration files prepared for the user to run the Hybrid-handler in its entirety for different collision systems and energies.
 They follow the setup chosen in [:newspaper: *Schäfer et al.: Eur.Phys.J.A 58 (2022) 11, 230*](https://link.springer.com/article/10.1140/epja/s10050-022-00872-x).
 However, the finer hydrodynamic grid is by default commented out and has to be uncommented to reproduce the same setup as in the publication.
 The shear viscosities applied are taken from [:newspaper: *Karpenko et al.: Phys.Rev.C 91 (2015)*](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.91.014906) and the longitudinal and transversal smearing parameters are adjusted to improve agreement with experimental data.
 The supported collision systems are listed in the following table.